 4) Target, Wal-Mart and dollar stores have some great gifts for under $5 that kids love.
 Target and Wal-mart both have great generic-brand toy packages in $5, $10, and $15 increments.
 These toy sets include balls, play doctor kits, die-cast cars, doll sets, toy trucks, a velcro target and balls, and train sets.

 5) If things are really tight financially, don't be afraid to tell your parents or grandparents that you’re trying to get out of debt and will be giving small gifts or no gifts at all.
-Parents and grandparents likely understand that times can be tough, and will respect the fact that you’re aggressively trying to get out of debt and you’ll get the added benefit of their support.
+Parents and grandparents likely understand that times can be tough, and will respect the fact that you’re aggressively trying to get out of debt and you’ll get the added benefit of their support, especially in 2020.

 6) Make an agreement with your friends and family of how far to go with gifts.
 Your friends and family are probably stressing out about Christmas finances this year, just as much as you are.
 Approach them with the idea of making a pact to not exchange gifts this year above a certain dollar amount.